aiidateam/AEP/base_iterator/README.md

 ### API design

 Once a `MyIterator(BaseIteratorWorkChain)` has been defined (specifying the attributes explained above), its use is very simple.
-We already said that it exposes the inputs of `_process_class`, moreover three additional inputs are accepts.
+We already said that it exposes the inputs of `_process_class`, moreover three additional inputs are acceped.
 1. `iterate_over`.
 It is a dictionary ("key", "value") where "key" is the name of a parameter we want to iterate over (`str`) and "value" is a `list` with all the values to iterate over for the corresponding key.